DemonicTricycle/DemonicTricycle-ELECH309/docs/motorization/motorRegulation.md

 As we take the lowest value, our gain for the rotation is $$1.
 0298 rad^{-1}$$.

+# Implementation on the Microcontroller
+The code is available [here](https://github.com/DemonicTricycle/DemonicTricycle-ELECH309/blob/main/src/motors.c).

 ----

 [^1]: Image from ELEC-H309, École Polytechnique de Bruxelles, ULB - [Gitlab](https://gitlab.com/mosee/elech309-2023)